 As a result, an organization’s reputation can be negatively impacted and, potentially, its risk of exposure to litigation could increase.
 Teams can find themselves constantly struggling to search for information, only to find that it’s out of date or misleading.
 The result can be increased complaints from users, a lack of faith in the processes, and the gradual erosion of brand values.

 How do you fix it?

 In the past, many organizations have simply left it up to individual staff members to deal with the challenge of process rot.
 However, because these staff often helped to cause the problem in the first place, it can be difficult for them to be part of the solution.

 The key to fixing the challenge is the creation of a centralized business process repository.
 This repository should provide an easy-to-comprehend and visual structure of all information about each process in a single, accessible location.

-It’s not enough to clean up process ROT only to have it creep into the organisation all over again.
-Planning, creation, maintenance and governance processes need to be put in place to prevent ROT from returning.
+It’s not enough to clean up process rot only to have it creep into the organization all over again.
+Planning, creation, maintenance and governance processes need to be put in place to prevent rot from returning.

 The bottom line

-Process ROT can be a significant staff engagement killer that can stop a process improvement program in its tracks.
+Process rot can be a significant staff engagement killer that stops a process improvement program in its tracks.
 If left to grow, the impact on an organization will become more and more detrimental over time.

 The good news is the problem is readily fixable.
 It's a matter of establishing a well-designed knowledge repository in which all detailed and up-to-date information about processes can be stored, searched and accessed.

-In 2018, take a measured and methodical approach to process improvement, and banish the problem of process ROT forever.
+Embrace the change today - take a measured and methodical approach to process improvement, and banish the problem of process rot forever.